How can I choose the best Costa Rica coffee?

 Despite being a relatively small nation, Costa Rica has eight different growing regions.
 It’s perhaps this diversity that sets it apart from other countries.

-Diversity provided Costa Rican coffee a space on the international coffee scene.
+Diversity provided Costa Rica beans a space on the international coffee scene.

 Coffees produced here have high acidity, with flavors of honey and chocolate.